 Evidence indicates that licorice in combination with other herbs provides relief from the symptoms of functional dyspepsia and irritable bowel syndrome (2).
 However, clinical trials of both licorice alone and in combination are limited, and further evaluation is required.
 There are not enough data to determine whether licorice is effective for stomach ulcers or complications caused by hepatitis C. A review and meta-analysis of 5 randomized controlled trials (609 subjects) reported that topical licorice prior to endotracheal intubation prevented postoperative sore throats by 56% and cough by 39% (3).

-High doses of real licorice (> 1 oz/day) and glycyrrhizin cause renal Na and water retention, possibly leading to high BP, and K excretion, possibly causing low K levels.
-Increased K excretion can be a particular problem for people who have heart disease and for those who take digoxin or diuretics that also increase K excretion.
-Such people and those who have high BP should avoid taking licorice.
+At lower dosages or normal consumption levels, few adverse reactions are evident.
+However, high doses of real licorice (> 1 oz/day) and glycyrrhizin cause renal sodium and water retention, possibly leading to high blood pressure, and potassium excretion, possibly causing low potassium levels (pseudoaldosteronism).
+Increased potassium excretion can be a particular problem for people who have heart disease and for those who take digoxin or diuretics that also increase potassium excretion.
+Such people and those who have high blood pressure should avoid taking licorice.